Writing Style Guide

 campuswide (words created with the suffix “wide” are written as one word with no hyphen)

 capitalization: Capitalize sparingly; lowercase academic subjects/majors and minors unless they are proper nouns (mathematics, French).
 Capitalize the formal, full names of centers, bureaus, institutes, schools, colleges, departments, administrative offices, boards and committees; lowercase informal usages.
 Examples: Center for Cultural Analysis (formal), cultural analysis center (informal); Office of Residential Services (formal); residential services (informal); Graphic Design Program (formal), graphic design (informal).
 Capitalize titles when immediately preceding a name, never following a name.

-course titles: Capitalize the proper name of a course to denote a course of study.
+course titles Capitalize the proper name of a course to denote a course of study

-emerita (feminine singular), emeritus (masculine singular), emeriti (masculine plural),
+emerita (feminine singular), emeritus (masculine singular), emeriti (masculine plural), emeritae (feminine plural)

-Fort Worth, not “Ft.
+Fort Worth Not “Ft.
 Worth”

 intramural (competitive units within a single community or institution)